SyncfusionExamples/getting-started-with-the-vue-speed-dial-component/README.md

 ## Project prerequisites

-Make sure that you have the latest versions of Vue, Node, Vue class component, and Visual Studio Code in your machine before starting to work on this project.
+Make sure that you have the latest versions of NodeJS and Visual Studio Code in your machine before starting to work on this project.

 ### How to run this application?